arangodb/arangodb/Documentation/UserManual/Aql.md

 - datetime strings in formats @LIT{YYYY-MM-DDTHH:MM:SS.MMM},
   @LIT{YYYY-MM-DD HH:MM:SS.MMM}, or @LIT{YYYY-MM-DD}.
 Milliseconds are always optional.
-  A timezone difference may optionally be added at the end of the string, e.g.:
+  A timezone difference may optionally be added at the end of the string, with the hours and minutes that need to be added or subtracted to the datetime value.
+  For example, `2014-05-07T14:19:09+01:00` can be used to specify a one hour offset, and `2014-05-07T14:19:09+07:30` can be specified for seven and half hours offset.
-  `2014-05-07T14:19:09+01:00` for a one hour offset.
-Alternatively, a `Z` can be specified at the end of the string to indicate UTC / Zulu time.
+  Negative offsets are also possible.
+Alternatively to an offset, a `Z` can be used to indicate UTC / Zulu time.

   An example value is `2014-05-07T14:19:09.522Z` meaning May 7th 2014, 14:19:09 and
-  522 milliseconds, Zulu time.
+  522 milliseconds, UTC / Zulu time.
 Another example value without time component is `2014-05-07Z`.

+  Please note that if no timezone offset is specified in a datestring, ArangoDB will assume UTC time automatically.
+This is done to ensure portability of queries across servers with different timezone settings, and because timestamps will always be UTC-based.

 - individual date components as separate function arguments, in the following order:
   - year